11.07 writ of habeas corpus Texas post-conviction appeals

 Blizzard & Zimmerman Attorneys specialize in helping people who have been convicted of a crime and want to appeal their conviction.
 We work with clients from all over Texas and the United States.
 Our team is dedicated to researching and writing legal briefs to support our clients’ appeals.

-Appealing a conviction is tough, especially in Texas state or US federal courts.
+Appealing a conviction is tough, especially in Texas state or US federal courts in Texas.
 Our clients face many obstacles as they try to overturn their convictions.

 One important tool we use in Texas criminal cases is called habeas corpus, specifically the 11.07 writ of habeas corpus.
 This allows people who have already been convicted (post-conviction) and imprisoned for state crimes to challenge the legality of the laws used in their legal proceedings.